Westmoreland hopes to have third-party rental sites collect occupancy tax

 Counties do not see money from the state occupancy tax, Squires said.

-“These taxes are very common on hotels across the United States,” said Rob Stephens, founder of Avalara, a tax company that works with third-party rental agencies.
+“These taxes are very common on hotels across the United States,” said Rob Stephens, co-founder and general manager of Avalara MyLodgeTax, a tax company that works with third-party rental agencies.
 “This kind of tax has always been on the books.”

 The new legislation won’t affect how Tom Mizikar has been paying his taxes on this rental property.